vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 4 - Access Control.md

  - 400 read only by its owner

- Change permission with *chmod* either with permission settings (eg. 644) or shortcut (+x this means 'make it executable) if I do:
+ Change permission with *chmod* either with permission settings (eg. 644) or shortcut (+x this means 'make it executable)

+if I do:

+touch masktest # creates a file ls -al masktest # output : -rw-rw-r-- 1 v_condrea v_condrea 0 Mar 15 09:44 masktest (regular file, owner and group have rw privileges, others only read) chmod +x masktest # this makes the file excutable (you can run the file) ls -al masktest # output : -rwxrwxr-x 1 v_condrea v_condrea 0 Mar 15 09:44 masktest (regular file, owner and grou have rw and execute privileges; others read and execute)

+if I do:

 touch myfile